nakajimayoshi/dangen-defense/README.md

 ## Rationale

-This project utilizes the Godot Engine written in C++ for our game development.
+This project utilizes the Godot Engine written in C++ for our game development and Vulkan for rendering.
 Godot employs an intuitive tree-like node system that greatly facilitates the development process.
 Each game object is a node, and nodes can have other nodes as children, which makes for an easy-to-understand hierarchical system.

 In Godot, each node comes with a set of functionalities that can be expanded with scripts.
 This enables the quick use of global variables such as cursor XY position, and position / rotation of sprites.
 For more information on how Godot works, see the [official Godot documentation](https://docs.godotengine.org/en/stable/).